poonai/aran/README.md

 I was bored so I wrote this on my weekend.
 And, `Go` is awesome. btw I like `Rust` too.

 # Acknowledgments
 - Thank you sci-hub for letting me to download the paper.
-Language and money should not be barrier for gaining the knowledge (My opinion)
+Language and money should not be a barrier for gaining the knowledge (My opinion)
 - Thank you badger for inspiration.
 - Thank you [
 Efficient Key-Value Stores with Ranged Log-Structured Merge Trees's](https://ieeexplore.ieee.org/document/8457859) author for writing beautiful piece of LSM.